martinsumner/leveled/docs/ANTI_ENTROPY.md

 In the initial releases of Riak, there were three levels of protection against loss of data, where loss is caused by either a backend store not receiving data (because it was unavailable), or losing writes (due to a crash, or corruption of previously written data):

-- [Read repair](http://docs.basho.com/riak/kv/2.2.3/learn/concepts/replication/#read-repair), whenever an object was read, if as part of that read it was discovered that a primary node that should have the an update but instead has an older version of an object; then post the completion of the read the finite-state-machine managing the get would update the out-of-date vnode with the latest version.
+- [Read repair](http://docs.basho.com/riak/kv/2.2.3/learn/concepts/replication/#read-repair), whenever an object was read, if as part of that read it was discovered that a vnode that should have the an update but instead has an older version of an object; then post the completion of the read the finite-state-machine managing the get would update the out-of-date vnode with the latest version.

 - [Hinted handoff](http://docs.basho.com/riak/kv/2.2.3/using/reference/handoff/#types-of-handoff), if a fallback node has taken responsibility for writes to a given vnode due to a temporary ring change in the cluster (e.g. due to a node failure), then when the expected primary returns to service the fallback node should be triggered to handoff any data it has (from this or any previous fallback period) to the expected primary vnode.
 Once handoff was complete the vnode would then self-destruct and remove any durable state.
 Fallback nodes start vnodes for the same ring partition as the primary vnode.
 A fallback node is selected because it owns the next vnode in the ring, but it starts a new vnode to replace the primary vnode, it doesn't store data in the vnode backend which caused it to be considered a fallback (fallback is to a node not to a vnode) - so handoff is not required to be selective about the data that is handed off.